trellisconnect/js-sdk-docs/README.md

           // Called each time the user attempts to authenticate with their insurer and fails.
           onFailure: handleTrellisFailure,

-          // onClose(metadata)
+          // onClose(error, metadata)
-          // Called when the user closes the modal dialog -- either when they have
+          // Called when the user closes the widget -- either when they have
           // successfully loaded their policies (potentially after an onSuccess() call) or by
-          // clicking the "X" button in the top right of the modal.
+          // clicking the "X" button in the top right of the widget.
+          onClose: function(error, metadata) {
-          // The metadata contains the trellisSessionId.
+            // metadata = {
-          onClose: handleTrellisClose,
+            //   trellisSessionId: 'f5d62241-6a9a-46cb-bae4-b4972d54fb58'
+            // }
+          },

           // track(event, params)
           // Similar in meaning to segment.com's analytics.track() call for events occuring